-1 2 3 4 5 thresholds, nor any of the significance indicators, for any year during the life of the project.
-Therefore, potential criteria pollutant and GHG emissions resulting from the Proposed Action are deemed to have an insignificant impact on the environment and on climate change.
-5 6 7 8 9 10 11 12 13 14 15 As prior stated, CEQ requires GHG emissions to be evaluated for both their impact on the environment and climate change, and also for the effects of climate change on the proposed action.
+As prior stated, CEQ requires GHG emissions to be evaluated for both their impact on the environment and climate change, and also for the effects of climate change on the proposed action.
 The proposed GHG emissions fall well below the 75,000-ton de minimis significance indicator.
 In using the "rule of reason" suggested by CEQ, the preferred alternative does hold a higher relative significance than the other alternatives, but only because the only alternative presented was the No Action Alternative.
 However, in light of the "concept of proportionality", the proposed GHG emissions are well below significance indicators are not anticipated to have only minor impacts on the environment and climate change.

-16 17 18 Impacts of climate change on the proposed action are examined in four steps, identified below.
-19 20 21 22 23 Step 1 - Identify State-Specific Potential Impacts.
-Specific climate change impacts, as identified by EPA in fact sheet (https://www3.epa.gov/climatechange/impacts/state-impact-factsheets.html) on proposed actions in Nevada include: 24 Declining snowpack 25 Water availability 26 Agriculture 27 Wildfires and Changing Landscapes 28 Pests 29 Human Health 30 Sten 2.
-Identify Lagotian Cracific Detential Impacts.
-Cracific climate change 31 Step 2 - Identify Location-Specific Potential Impacts.
-Specific climate change 32 impacts on proposed actions at Nellis AFB are anticipated to include: 33 34 Water availability 35 Wildfires and Changing Landscapes 36 Pests 37 Human Health 38 39 Step 3 - Address Location-Specific Potential Impacts.
-40 41 Water availability.
-The changing climate is likely to increase the need for water 42 but reduce the supply.
-Higher temperatures increase the rate at which water 43 evaporates (or transpires) into the air from soils, plants, and surface waters.
-44 Irrigated farmland would thus need more water.
-But less water is likely to be 45 available, because precipitation is unlikely to increase enough to make up for the 46 additional water lost to evaporation.
-These climate change impacts are likely to
+Impacts of climate change on the proposed action are examined in four steps, identified below.

+Step 1 - Identify State-Specific Potential Impacts.
+Specific climate change impacts, as identified by EPA in fact sheet (https://www3.epa.gov/climatechange/impacts/state-impact-factsheets.html) on proposed actions in Nevada include:

+- Declining snowpack

+- Water availability

+- Agriculture

+- Wildfires and Changing Landscapes

+- Pests

+- Human Health

+Step 2 - Identify Location-Specific Potential Impacts.
+Specific climate change impacts on proposed actions at Nellis AFB are anticipated to include:

+- Water availability

+- Wildfires and Changing Landscapes

+- Pests

+- Human Health

+Step 3 - Address Location-Specific Potential Impacts.